Storm finds way to fix only flaw in strong start, clamps down on Lynx

+After going into overtime in its two previous outings, the Storm delivered an early knockout Friday night and despite an ugly finish managed to cruise to a comfortable 82-72 win over Minnesota.

+“We had good focus today,” coach Dan Hughes said.
+“It was probably our best defensive game.”

-So much has gone right for the Storm during its fabulous start, but there had been a concern about its inability to stop opponents from scoring.
+So much has gone right for the Storm (5-1) during its four-game winning streak, but Hughes has been a little concerned about the team’s inability to stop opponents from scoring.

-Heading into Friday’s 82-72 victory against Minnesota, Seattle allowed 88.2 points per game, which ranked next to last in the WNBA.
+Heading into Friday’s game, Seattle allowed 88.2 points per game, which ranked next to last in the WNBA.

-Admittedly, the Storm’s frequent roster disruptions and the addition of five newcomers altered a dominant defensive unit that led the league in fewest points allowed and steals last year.
+Admittedly, the frequent roster disruptions and the addition of five newcomers altered a dominant defensive unit that led the league in point allowed and steals last year.

-“I don’t think we have that sophistication yet,” Storm coach Dan Hughes said.
+“I don’t think we have that sophistication yet,” Hughes said this week.
 “Probably the lane we’re on is trying to do the beginning things better and hopefully we can get to that sophistication of what we’re doing.

 “We don’t turn people over quite as readily yet.
 Now I do think there could be some lineups if we can get to the point that evolve a little bit that could be a little more disruptive. … Our sophistication is going to come as the year goes on.
 I think we’re going to have to get better defensively.”

-Last week, the Storm needed a second-half rally to erase a 19-point deficit for a 90-78 victory at Minnesota.
+In their previous meeting, Seattle needed a second-half rally to erase a 19-point deficit for a 90-78 win at Minnesota.

-In the rematch at Angel of the Winds Arena, Seattle turned a close game into a rout with an oppressive 31-13 onslaught in the second period while holding the Lynx to 6-of-16 shooting (37.5%) and five turnovers.
+However, in the rematch in front of 1,332 at Angel of the Winds Arena, the Storm turned a close game into a rout with an oppressive 31-13 onslaught in the second period while holding the Lynx to 6-of-16 shooting and five turnovers.

+“Our defense really dictated what we did offensively,” said Breanna Stewart, who finished with a team-high 15 points and eight rebounds.
+“We were able to turn them over a lot.
+We were able to get defensive rebounds and really just push to the point where it’s difficult for them to matchup if we’re running in transition every time and not really calling plays.”

 Minnesota overcame a 13-point deficit (19-6) in the first quarter and tied it at 29-29 early in the second.